 Students must make the choice to start honors classes at the beginning of the year.
 Students may opt out of Honors after the first semester, but no new students may be added.
 Students must complete both quarters of honors work to receive honors credit on their transcript for the semester.
 In addition, students must maintain at least a B average at each grade check to be eligible to participate in the honors segment.
 Honors credit grants an additional grade point for the purposes of calculating grade point average.
 Honors credit does not turn a B into an A, but turns the 3.0 associated with a B into a 4.0 when GPA is calculated.

-Extracurricular eligibility.
+Extracurricular eligibility (This policy has been updated and is available here).
 This policy applies to all extracurricular activities including sports and student council.